opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ### Packaging the Plugin

-Once the dependencies have been gathered and the index generated, it is time to package up the plugin binary.
+Once the dependencies have been gathered and the index generated, it is time to package the plugin binary.
 The OSC plugin packaging format looks a lot like an OSGi bundle, in that it is a zip format archive that contains a manifest with identifying metadata.
 The metadata identifies the location of the XML index (usually contained within the archive), and if the index is local, the archive will also contain the indexed resources.
 The following manifest headers are defined for the plugin packaging:
-* Deployment-Name — This provides the name shown in the UI.
+* `Deployment-Name` — This provides the name shown in the UI.
 It must also match the value provided in the [property `PLUGIN_NAME` of the plugin declaritive service](#exposing-the-service-provided-by-the-plugin).
-* Deployment-Type — This provides the type of the plugin and should be either `SDN` or `MANAGER`.
+* `Deployment-Type` — This provides the type of the plugin and should be either `SDN` or `MANAGER`.
-* Deployment-SymbolicName — This provides an identifier for the deployment.
+* `Deployment-SymbolicName` — This provides an identifier for the deployment.
-* Deployment-Version — This provides a version for the deployment.
+* `Deployment-Version` — This provides a version for the deployment.
 If not supplied, the version will default to 0.0.0
-* Index-Path — This provides a URI to the index XML that should be used when resolving the deployment.
+* `Index-Path` — This provides a URI to the index XML that should be used when resolving the deployment.
 URI paths (i.e. URIs with no scheme) are relative to the root of the bundle archive.
 The default value for this header is `index.xml`.
-* Require-Bundle — Provides a list of bundles that should be resolved and deployed using the index.
+* `Require-Bundle` — Provides a list of bundles that should be resolved and deployed using the index.
 This header has the same syntax as the standard Require-Bundle header for an OSGi bundle.
 This list is turned into a set of OSGi requirements, and then added to the list defined by `Require-Capability`.
-* Require-Capability — Provides a list of generic capabilities that should be resolved against the index, and then deployed.
+* `Require-Capability` — Provides a list of generic capabilities that should be resolved against the index, and then deployed.

 The following provides information as to how the plugin can be packaged using the `maven-antrun-plugin`